 Today we'll be looking at the formal introduction of Paul's letter to the Romans, verses 1-7.
-Somebody may be asking, "Why don't we just move on to the main text?"
+Somebody may be asking, "But why are we doing that?
+Why don't we just move on to the main text?"
 In our fast-paced world, it's unusual to slow down and meticulously analyze just these brief opening remarks.
-But if we unpack Apostle Paul's words here, they're like a theological bulldozer: He stresses that Jesus is "Lord," he calls himself his "servant," and he declares his mission, which sounds like a global takeover.
+But if we unpack these words, they're like a theological bulldozer: In these verses Paul stresses that Jesus is "Lord," calls himself his "servant" or "slave," and declares his mission, which sounds like a global takeover.
 If we really accept these words, they just might plow up our every comfort zone and strategy for a secure life.
+Ready to handle a bulldozer?
+Consider yourself warned.

-As we slow down to ponder these verses, we find a revolutionary truth: the gospel is not just some ideas to be believed; it's a life we all need to enter.
+So as we slow down to ponder these verses, we find a revolutionary truth: the gospel is not just some ideas to be believed; it's a life we all need to enter.
 God helped Paul enter into this "gospel life" and live it out powerfully.
 So what is the "gospel" life we all need to live?
 How do we get in?
 And why would anybody today want to live this kind of life?
 May God speak to us today.